The brain is an organ that is sensitive to the amount of glucose it gets as fuel.

 The glucose is so important that the memory functions might be improved in older adults who have poor memories.
 The memory functions might improve only 60 minutes after having a meal rich in carbs.

-Dr. Walsh from CRAHW at ANU, says that even people who don’t have diabetes might have high blood sugar levels and have a negative impact on their health.
+Dr. Walsh from CRAHW at ANU, says that even perfectly healthy people might sometimes have high blood sugar levels which can have a negative impact on their health.

 When the blood glucose levels are too high or too low, this is known by the name hyperglycemia and hypoglycemia.
-Hyperglycemia might occur because of diabetes, where the blood glucose is too high, but the glucose doesn’t get to the brain.
+Hyperglycemia occurs when the blood glucose is too high, but the glucose doesn’t get to the brain.

-In fact, the low glucose levels are connected to poor cognitive function and attention.
-Now you are aware of the importance of your blood glucose levels and how they influence your brain.
+In fact, low glucose levels are connected to poor cognitive function and attention.
+Now we are aware of the importance of our blood glucose levels and how they influence our brain.